 Knitting magazines are a great resource for knitters of all skill levels.
 And as a new knitter I wanted you to consider these little gems as you learn how to knit.

-They have loads of knitting patterns for the whole family including patterns for the home and they're clearly marked even listing the skill level which is always nice to know ahead of time.
+They have loads of knitting patterns for the whole family including patterns for the home.
+And they even let you know the skill level for the knitting project.

-Knitting magazines can be found in most places like grocery stores, drug stores and book stores and there's loads of new ones popping up all the time so you'll have a great selection to choose from.
-The next time you're out shopping pop down the magazine aisle and grab one.
+You'll find knitting magazines in most places like grocery stores, drug stores and book stores.
+The next time you're out shopping, pop down the magazine aisle and choose one you like.

 You know what the fun thing is about them?
 You can cozy up on the couch with a cup of tea and get inspired by flipping through the pages.